diptamh/Salesforce-Batch-Framework/README.md

-## How to use this Batch Framework
+# Salesforce Batch Framework

-1. Need to Write the batches in this format as given below:
+## Overview
+This Salesforce Batch Framework is designed to empower consultants and administrators to efficiently schedule and chain batch jobs written by developers.
+The framework follows a class design where the custom batch classes extend a base class, providing a structured and scalable solution.

+## Class Design
 ```

+/**
+* @@ Description: For any class where this will be implemented extend the TimeToExtend class @@
+*/
 public class ContactBatch extends TimeToExtend {
-  public ContactBatch() {
+  public ContactBatch() {}
-  }
   public static final String JOB_NAME = ContactBatch.class.getName();

   /**
-   * Desciption : Normal Batch Calling
+   * @@ Desciption : Normal Batch Calling @@
    */
   public override Database.QueryLocator start(Database.BatchableContext bc) {
     /**
-    * @Todo : Write SOQL to return below
+    * + Todo : Write SOQL to return below
     */
     return Database.getQueryLocator([SELECT Id FROM Contact]);
   }